-- .
-Sharing and reuse of research data
+- Sharing and reuse of research data

 - International cooperation on research infrastructures

 - Sustainability

-The areas and associated subareas
+The areas and associated subareas:

 - Technology and science

-- o Information- and communication technology
+- Information- and communication technology

 - o Material-, process technology and basic natural sciences

-- o Energy and energy systems of the future
+- Energy and energy systems of the future

 - Earth science, oceans, climate and environment

 - Life science and health

 - Bioresources

 - Biotechnology

-- Health and medicine
+Health and medicine

-- · Humanities and social sciences
+- Humanities and social sciences

 - Humanities

-- Social ecianos
+- Humanities

 Because infrastructure needs in different areas differ considerably in terms of types/categories of infrastructure, investment and operating costs, and the number and types of users, the descriptions will vary somewhat in length and level of detail.
-There will be some overlap between some of the sub-areas, and the classification shall not represent obstacles to cooperation on research infrastructure across disciplines and technology areas.
-An interdisciplinary approach is a prerequisite for solving many of the societal challenges and for succeeding in the development and utilisation of new technology and industries.
-Over the past few years, it has become evident that in order to address climate change, environmental sustainability, energy transition, migration management, health challenges and disease prevention, data on social behaviour and cultural practices (past and present) are indispensable along with the recognition of the importance of ethical, legal and societal issues.
+There will be some overlap between some of the sub-areas, and the classification shall not represent obstacles to cooperation or research infrastructure arcoss disciplines and technology areas.
+An interdisciplinary approach is a greeniquiste for solving many of the societal challenges and for succeeding in the development and utilisation of new technology and industries.
+Over the past few years, it has become evident that in order to address climate change, environmental sustainability, energy transition, nigration management, health challenges and disease prevention, data on social behaviour and cultural practices (past and present) are indispensable along with the recognition of the importance of ethics, legal and societal issues.